Steve Addazio: 2013

-Following a dismal 2–10 season under Spaziani, Addazio made an immediate impact in his first year as Head Coach of the Eagles.
+Following a 2–10 season under Spaziani, Addazio made an immediate impact in his first year as Head Coach of the Eagles.
 The team improved to 7–6 and secured a bowl appearance in the Independence Bowl; the program's first since 2010.

 The feature component of Addazio's run-heavy offense, senior running back Andre Williams emerged as a standout player and rushed for 2,177 yards on the year.
 The mark earned him a top-10 spot on the all-time NCAA record list for most rushing yards in a season, and the Doak Walker Award as the best running back in the country.
 Williams finished 4th place in the Heisman Trophy voting and was also a Walter Camp Award finalist.

 2014

-Addazio coached the Eagles to an identical 7–6 record in his second season at the helm.
+Addazio coached the Eagles to another 7–6 record in his second season at the helm.
 Led by graduate transfer quarterback Tyler Murphy, who rushed for over 1,000 yards on the year, the Eagles secured their second straight bowl appearance at the 2014 Pinstripe Bowl.
 The highlight of the season came on September 13, as the Eagles upset the #9 ranked USC Trojans at home.